12 Ways You Should Prepare Your Home for a Hurricane

 Nobody wants to experience a hurricane, but if one should head your way, these tips will help make sure you and your home are prepared.
+Days ahead of the storm is when you need to begin thinking about what your plan of action is.

 1. Make a basic storm kit.